citp/privacy-policy-historical/b/be/bea/beads.us.md

-> *The following text is extracted and transformed from the beads.us privacy policy that was archived on 2013-12-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131206015346id_/http%3A//www.beads.us/Privacy_Policy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the beads.us privacy policy that was archived on 2014-06-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140626025531id_/http%3A//www.beads.us/Privacy_Policy.php) for the most accurate reproduction.*

-# Privacy Policy and Guarantee - Beads.us
+# Privacy Policy and Guarantee - beads.us

-Milky Way Jewelry Ltd. ( [Beads.us](http://www.beads.us/) ) is serious about privacy.
+Milky Way Jewelry Ltd. ( [beads.us](http://www.beads.us/) ) is serious about privacy.
 How do we do this Milky Way Jewelry Ltd. uses a secure server (128-bit SSL encryption) to encrypt all of your personal information.
 We use strong security measures to prevent the loss, misuse and alteration of your information once it is in our records.

 ## What exactly does Ironclad Guarantee mean?